studiographene/terraform-aws-cloudfront-s3-cdn/README_VERSION.md

 #### info:

-This is distict to variable `origin_bucket` which allows to use the bucket created outiside this module instead of creating a bucket in this module.
+This is distinct to variable `origin_bucket` which allows to use the bucket created outiside this module instead of creating a bucket in this module.

 New variable: